GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Flaws in computer programs are usually called bugs.
-It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
-In reality, of course, we put them there ourselves.
+> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts